Aho scores 2 goals to lead Hurricanes over Predators 4-2

 Trocheck has a goal in three straight games.

+“We came out a little too slow,” Ekholm said.
+“They were all over us I felt like.”

-Pekka Rinne replaced Saros, dinged on an early collision, to start the second period.
+Pekka Rinne replaced Saros, dinged in an early collision, to start the second period.
 Saros stopped eight of the 10 shots he faced.
 Rinne finished with 16 saves.

-A bouncing puck found Lorentz in the low slot, where he quickly corralled it and lifted a wrist shot high to Rinne’s glove side.
+Lorentz scored at 4:48 of the second.
+A bouncing puck found him in the low slot, where he quickly corralled it and lifted a wrist shot high to Rinne’s glove side.

+“We did a good job kind of throwing it at the net.
+I think it went up in the air,” Lorentz said.
+“I found a loose puck.
+I was fortunate enough, I just tried to put it on net.
+I know he’s a big goalie, so I just tried to raise it and it found a corner.
+I’m so happy it went in.
+I don’t remember what happened afterwards.”

 Jarnkrok’s power-play goal six minutes into the third spoiled Reimer’s shutout bid.
 Ekholm’s shot from the right point 2:17 later drew the Predators within one.